 Bruce has been involved in many other projects as a contributor, cooperative partner, or collaborator.
-The nine above are the most extensive in which Bruce was the conceptual lead and implementer.
+The twelve above are the most extensive in which Bruce was the conceptual lead and implementer.
 Many collaborations are with the CEV over the years.

 Data to visualization pipelines for hydrology visualizations like this example of projected water table depth change over time as soil was to become saturated during a 36-hour spring storm that brought much rain and snow water melt to Snoqualmie watershed in the Pacific Northwest, USA.

 The Nepal Economic Corridor mapping visualization is the by-product of work helping the Nepalese government build awareness for potential exports.
-Bruce was responsible for providing an on-line interface with which the world could explore Nepalese production by product and district — through an interactive map using open source mapping tools.
+Bruce was responsible for providing an online interface with which the world could explore Nepalese production by product and district — through an interactive map using open source mapping tools.

 Surface design patterns are applied to all kinds of materials to generate attractive products.
 From wallpaper to scarves to throw pillows, surface design brightens up products.
 Surface design patterns are useful, once tiled, for use in 2-D and 3-D modeling of physical phenomena.
-Modern day graphics manipulation tools and illustration tools make design pattern creation intuitive.
+Modern day graphics tools and illustration tools make design pattern creation intuitive.

 This Photographic Content Management System was created for a client that used it to promote products available for sale.
 To demonstrate to others, use it as a photograph management and presentation system.
 Easily ported into Drupal, Wordpress, or other LAMP-stack CMS.